bhou/bouton.js/README.md

 - operator extension
 - source extension

 The kernel of "bouton.js" is a "Node" or we can called it a "Bouton".
-See the following diagram:
+See the following diagram: (Isn't it looks like a button? in french: "bouton")

 ![bouton.js](https://raw.githubusercontent.com/bhou/bouton.js/98f940870c249e872118e24b81550faa830cc312/bouton.jpg)